Game-Development-Resources/Smooth-Camera-Room-Transitions-Gamemaker-/README.md

 	((t + y) - (snap + v)) / (t*2)

-And we just multiply by "v" to set the view to the corresponding percent of the way from one snap position (v) to the next.
+And we just multiply by **v** to set the view to the corresponding percent of the way from one snap position (v) to the next.

 Since the transition zone (t) is the radius rather than the full width of the transition zone (t), in order to figure out what percent the player has crossed, we must multiply it by two.